Hip-hop culture: Commercialization

 As the hip hop genre has changed since the 1980s, the African-American cultural "tradition" that Diawara describes has little place in hip hop's mainstream artists music.
 The push toward materialism and market success by contemporary rappers such as Rick Ross, Lil Wayne and Jay Z has irked older hip hop fans and artists.
 They see the genre losing its community-based feel that focused more on black empowerment than wealth.
 The commercialization of the genre stripped it of its earlier political nature and the politics and marketing plans of major record labels have forced rappers to craft their music and images to appeal to white, affluent and suburban audiences.

 After realizing her friends were making music but not getting television exposure other than what was seen on Video Music Box, Darlene Lewis (model/lyricist), along with Darryl Washington and Dean Carroll, brought hip hop music to the First Exposure cable show on Paragon cable, and then created the On Broadway television show.
 There, rappers had opportunities to be interviewed and have their music videos played.
 This pre-dated MTV or Video Soul on BET.
 The commercialization has made hip hop less edgy and authentic, but it also has enabled hip hop artists to become successful.

 As top rappers grow wealthier and start more outside business ventures, this can indicate a stronger sense of black aspiration.
 As rappers such as Jay-Z and Kanye West establish themselves as artists and entrepreneurs, more young black people have hopes of achieving their goals.
 The lens through which one views the genre's commercialization can make it seem positive or negative.

-White and Latino pop rappers such as Macklemore, Iggy Azalea, Machine Gun Kelly, Eminem, Miley Cyrus, G-Eazy, Pitbull, Lil Pump, and Post Malone have often been criticized for commercializing hip hop and cultural appropriation.
-Miley Cyrus and Katy Perry, although not rappers, have been accused of cultural appropriation and commercializing hip hop.
-Katy Perry, a white woman, was criticized for her hip hop song "Dark Horse".
+White pop rappers such as Macklemore, Iggy Azalea, Machine Gun Kelly, Eminem, Miley Cyrus, G-Eazy, and Post Malone have often been criticized for commercializing Hip Hop and cultural appropriation.
+Miley Cyrus and Katy Perry, although not rappers, have been accused of cultural appropriation and commercializing Hip Hop.
+Katy Perry, a white woman, was criticized for her Hip Hop song "Dark Horse".
 Taylor Swift was also accused of cultural appropriation.

 Culture

-DJing and turntablism, MCing/rapping, breakdancing, graffiti art and beatboxing are the creative outlets that collectively make up hip hop culture and its revolutionary aesthetic.
+DJing and turntablism, MCing/rapping, breakdancing, graffiti art and beatboxing are the creative outlets that collectively make up Hip Hop culture and its revolutionary aesthetic.
 Like the blues, these arts were developed by urban communities to enable people to make a statement, whether political or emotional and participate in community activities.
 These practices spread globally around the 1980s as fans could "make it their own" and express themselves in new and creative ways in music, dance and other arts.